pocketbase/js-sdk/README.md

 To manually cancel pending requests, you could use `client.cancelAllRequests()` or `client.cancelRequest(cancelKey)`.

+> If you want to completelly disable the auto cancellation behavior, you could use the `client.beforeSend` hook and delete the `reqConfig.signal` property.

 #### Send hooks

 Sometimes you may want to modify the request sent data or to cursomize the response.